filakhtov/gentoo-use-docs/media-libs/harfbuzz.md

 This flag can be safely disabled.

+### experimental
+Pass the `-Dexperimental_api=true` option to the meson build script.
+Enable support for experimental API in various HarfBuzz libraries.

+This flag should normally be disabled, because the API is unstable and unreliable for any production use.

 ### glib
 Pass the `-Dglib=enabled` option to the meson build script.
 Use the `GLib` library for Unicode support, provide GObject introspection, build the `hb-view`, `hb-shape`, `hb-ot-shape-closure` and `hb-subset` tools and the `libharfbuzz-subset` and `libharfbuzz-gobject` libraries.